inf380p/fall2021/_posts/elliott/2021-11-03-code-talks-diversity.md

 layout: post
 author: elliott
 category: notes
-title: "Code Talks; Diversity & Inclusion in Programming"
+title: "Class Extension; Diversity & Inclusion in Programming"
-published: false
+published: true
 mode: Remote
 ---

+Forthcoming

+{% comment %}
 **Note: Class is remote, not in person.
 Our classroom remains available for any student who wants to use it to attend remote class.**

 # Q&A